All You Need To Know About Adding Google Analytics Annotations

-We have received excellent reviews about this extension.
+We have received excellent reviews about this Chrome Extension.
 Currently, annotations tool for Google Analytics 4.
 It has helped a great deal, and we are happy users now get a better understanding and insights into their reports.
 But, more than what was asked, the tool offers improved annotation features which generally continue to ease data reporting and insights gathering.

 You can add annotations automatically.